+Section 3

-Section 3 Please describe as detailed as possible what data you request access to (e.g., time period categories of data, information relating to a specific case, paper records, electronic records) I wish to: Receive the information by post Receive the information by email Collect the information in person Discoult of the second state of the second st Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
-However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
+Please describe as detailed as possible what data you request access to (e.g., time period categories of data, information relating to a specific case, paper records, electronic records)

+I wish to:

+Receive the information by post

+Receive the information by email Collect the information in person

+Please be aware that if you wish us to post the information to you, we will take every

+care to ensure that it is addressed correctly.
+However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in

+your household.
 Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.

+information is sensitive.

-Diagram and communicated forms to the first transfer transfer to the first transfer transfer to the first transfer t Please send your completed form and proof of identity by email to office@queenelizabeths.kent.sch.uk Signed (Chair of Governors) Date
+Please send your completed form and proof of identity by email to: office@queenelizabeths.kent.sch.uk

+Signed(Chair of Governors)

+(Chair of Governors)

+Date